-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date provision of info regarding availability of accommodation in recruitment.
-Compliance Procedures enhanced accessibility and prepare an action plan to comply with this requirement for January 2014.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date availability of accommodation in recruitment. requirement for January 2014.
 Review existing program and process to determine any gaps with the upcoming standards.
 Employee support; provision of information to employees regarding accommodation and accessibility in employment Attitudinal Training opportunities Ongoing compliance with the regulation and improved ability to communicate with and deliver services to persons with disabilities Gather information in 2013 and prepare an action plan to comply with this requirement for January 2014.
 Complete Document Individualized accommodation plans; written processes must be in place for the development of individualized accommodation plans.
 Legislative/ Compliance Program/ Procedures Compliance and enhanced accessibility Individual accommodation plans are currently in place.
 This process is achieved through the early and safety return to work program.
 Regulatory completion date of Jan 2014 Complete Return to Work process; shall be developed.
 Legislative/ Compliance Program/ Procedures Compliance and enhanced accessibility The Early and Safe Return to Work process addresses the return to work process.
-Regulatory completion date of Jan 2014 Complete Performance management processes; must account for Attitudinal Program/ Procedures Ensure performance management Gather information in 2013 and prepare an action plan to comply with this requirement for January Complete
+Regulatory completion date of Jan 2014 Complete Performance management processes; must account for accessibility needs Attitudinal Program/ Procedures Ensure performance management Gather information in 2013 and prepare an action plan to comply with this requirement for January 2014 Complete

-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date accessibility needs 2014 Career development and enhancement processes; must account for accessibility needs Legislative/ Compliance Program/ Procedures Compliance and enhanced accessibility Research legislative requirement and investigate the creation of career development process that incorporates accessibility needs.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Career development and enhancement processes; must account for accessibility needs Legislative/ Compliance Program/ Procedures Compliance and enhanced accessibility Research legislative requirement and investigate the creation of career development process that incorporates accessibility needs.
 This particular regulatory requirement comes in effect in January 2014 Completed Redeployment processes; must account for accessibility needs Legislative/ Compliance Program/ Procedures Compliance and enhanced accessibility There is no written process currently in place for a redeployment process.
 Information must be gathered to investigate the creation of redeployment process and incorporate accessibility needs.
 This particular regulatory requirement comes in effect in January 2014 Completed